 Manufacturing cable assemblies used in precision medical device applications requires rigorous demands just to meet the industry standard.
 When dealing with these specific applications, failure is not an option.
 Envision applications used in a medical environment.
 You must limit the possibility of failure for users in the field.
 Even something as mundane as cable sterilization can potentially cause the cable to fail and/or cause issues for the user(s).

-We’ve received custom cable assembly requests on a hand-drawn dinner napkin, 8x11 pieces of paper, and even old photos.
-Regardless of the format, once the request is received it is drawn into a basic design which is sent to our engineering team.
-We need to have the requested cable assembly design in a particular format in order to be able to manufacture the request appropriately.
-Otherwise our facility would not be able to understand dimensions, etc., correctly.
+We’ve received cable requests on a hand-drawn dinner napkin, 8x11 pieces of paper, and even old pictures.
+Regardless of the format, once the request is received it is drawn into a basic design which is sent to our Engineering team.
+We need to have the requested design in a particular format in order to be able to manufacture the request appropriately.
+Otherwise, our facility would not be able to understand dimensions (etc.) correctly.
 An official manufacturing ready design drawing would then be returned to you.